sonmarcho/sonmarcho.github.io/_posts/2022-12-25-sculpted-head/2022-12-25-sculpted-head.md

-I then used the symmetry options to do the pourtour of the coin, before leveraging the move tools and some other brushes to create a bit of wear and tear.
+I then used the symmetry options to do the pourtour of the coin, before leveraging the move tool and some other brushes to create a bit of wear and tear.
 I also made a few attempts at adding finer details like erosion but finally decided not to do so to keep the look relatively simple.